ALABAMA MUSHROOM SOCIETY, INC.

 (c) Hung Board Decisions.

-On the occasion that directors of the board are unable to make a decision based on a tied number of votes, the president of treasurer in the order of presence shall have the power to swing the vote based on his/her discretion.
+On the occasion that Directors of the Board are unable to make a decision based on a tied number of votes, the president shall have the power to swing the vote based on his/her discretion, in the absence of the president, the treasurer will hold the power to swing the vote.

 4.09 Compensation for Board Members Services

-Directors shall receive no compensation for carrying out their duties as directors.
-The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities, such as travel expense to attend board meetings.
+Neither Directors, nor non-Director officers, shall receive compensation for carrying out the duties of their respective position.
+The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings.

 4.10 Compensation for Professional Services by Directors